ITRC Fact Sheet 104

 Steps to take immediately:

-2. Credit or Fraud Alerts: Contact the three major credit reporting agencies (CRAs) by telephone.
+2. Credit or Fraud Alerts: Contact the three major credit reporting agencies (CRAs) by telephone, listed below.
 Use the “Report Fraud” numbers for each CRA (refer to ITRC Solution 3).
 You will reach an automated system that allows you to provide your phone number.
 We highly recommend you include a home or cell phone number.
 See ITRC Fact Sheet 100 – Financial Identity Theft – the Beginning Steps and ITRC Fact Sheet 124 for information on placing fraud alerts.

 - Equifax (800) 525-6285

 - Trans Union: (800) 680-7289